 Federal legislation addressing racial discrimination in the workplace, Title VII of the Civil Rights Act of 1964 prohibits employers from denying hire an employee on basis of race.
 Title VII also makes firing or discipline of an employee on basis of race, illegal.
 Pay discrimination such as unequal compensation attributed to an employee on basis of race is unlawful.

 Anti-discrimination laws also strictly prohibit employers from offering unequal benefit, promotion, or opportunity to one employee and not another on basis of race.
 Finally, employers may not classify or segregate applicants and employees by race.
 Employment agencies are also restricted from the mentioned race based decisions.
 Similarly, labor unions and union representatives may not deny membership or terminate contract with an individual on basis of race.

 What is State Anti-Discrimination Laws?

 States are obliged to adhere to Title VII.
 While not all states have incorporated the stipulations into state law, federal law preempts state law unless stated otherwise.
 While most states have legislation to prohibit workplace discrimination and other abuses such as retaliation, where not stated, those jurisdictions are bound by federal EEOC mandate.
 Some states like North Carolina are expressly “at will” work states, giving employers exceptional freedoms where employment rights are concerned.
 Workers may still contact the EEOC or other agencies where the procedures to filing a claim of discrimination are established.

 If you have inquiries about civil rights law, and particularly “racial inequality in the workplace,” post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.